Mulga Downs Station

 Frank Wittenoom acquired Mulga Downs in the early 1900s.
 Wittenoom was in partnership with S.L.
 Burges and they suffered many problems with dingos through 1908, to the point where it was thought the station had been abandoned.
 They switched from sheep to cattle in 1909 then switched back again in 1910, stocking the property with 2,700 sheep in 1911 and adding more fencing and wells.
 The property was in decline from 1902 to 1915 when Wittenoom employed George Hancock as the manager.
 Hancock turned the fortunes of Mulga Downs around and Wittenoom rewarded him with a 25% stake in the property.
 Hancock promptly sold his share of Ashburton Downs Station, which he had inherited from his father, and focused his energy into improving Mulga Downs further.
 Lang Hancock, George's son, took over management of the property in 1935 at the age of 26 following the retirement of his father.
 He later discovered and started mining asbestos at Wittenoom Gorge and then discovered the iron ore deposits in the Hamersley Range.

 The station was isolated by floodwaters in 1947 when the station manager's son became ill.
 Lang Hancock rescued the boy in his plane, a Moth Minor, after the Royal Flying Doctor Service plane was thought to be too heavy to land safely.

 The property was still carrying sheep and producing wool in 1954, but later switched to cattle.

 In 1967 Mulga Downs encompassed an area of 750000 acre and was still owned by Lang Hancock and his sister.

 In 2006 large bushfires burnt across the Pilbara for over a week with over 150000 ha of bushland and rangeland in and around the station being consumed.

 Approximately 6,500 head of branded cattle and 1,200 feral cattle were grazing the property in 2009, which had an annual turn-off of 3,500 head.

-In 2013 Hancock Prospecting lodged documents with the Department of Environment seeking approval to construct a 5000000 MT iron ore operation from a 2.5 km long pit located about 3.5 km from the homestead.
+In 2013 Hancock Prospecting lodged documents with the Department of Environmental Regulation seeking approval to construct a 5000000 MT iron ore operation from a 2.5 km long pit located about 3.5 km from the homestead.